Skip to content

 2. Sustainable forestry policy or commitment applies to all suppliers?

-The company has a supplier code in place which covers the sustainability commitments of the company for all suppliers.
+The company has a supplier code in place which covers all suppliers.

 • Y